DannyIsa/Coach-Me-Danny/README.md

 <img src="./ReadMe-pics/logo.png">

-## About the Project
+## About

-For our final project in the Cyber4s course, we chose to unite our two passions: sports and our newfound interest, coding.
+For our final project in Cyber4s course, we chose to unite our two passions: sports and our newfound interest, coding.
 Once we determined that our project would focus on fitness, we discussed our training routines and the apps/websites we use.
 During conversations with fitness trainers, we learned that they manage all their activities through WhatsApp and Excel files.
 We used the new technologies we learned to design a website that greatly facilitates communication between trainees and coaches.

 ## Technologies We Used